 Once the house is built you will have your new home inspected and sign and review the warranty documents.
 You’re ready to move in!

-The answer to this question really depends on what you’re looking for in a house.
+Knowing if a new construction home is worth it really depends on what you’re looking for in a house.
 If you simply want a starter home for the next few years that doesn’t have to be perfect for the long term, the answer may be no. Some people want to get their feet wet in the real estate market and build equity while they save for their dream home.
 In a situation like this, buying an existing home for a very reasonable price could be preferred.

 On the other hand, if you want this house to be everything you ever dreamed of, from the eco-friendly appliances to the jacuzzi tub and everything in between, then yes- building a home will be worth it.
 The answer to these questions betweens on what you’re looking for now and in the future.